NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 R packages can be very useful because they contain functions that aren't including in the base R code.
 Importing packages into your R session will allow you to access the functions in those packages.
 We are going to import a package for machine learning called "caret".

-It is common practice in machine learning to partition dataset for analysis into Training and Test sets in order to test the accuracy of your model before feeding in new data.
+It is common practice in machine learning to partition a dataset for analysis into Training and Test sets in order to test the accuracy of your model before feeding in new data.
 To do this, we will use a function called `createDataPartition()` from the caret package.

 To learn more about this function, type `?caret::createDataPartition` in the console or the script.R window.
+Since it's already typed in for you, click Run Code to see more information about this function from r-documentation.org

-When you are done reading, click Submit Answer.
+When you are finished reading, click Submit Answer.